Gemma-yau/weeee/README.md

 Yau Wing Sze (UID : 3036219267)

 ## About this game
+**Connet the Dots** is a puzzle game requiring players to connect integers in ascending and descending orders alternatively.
+Integers are randomly displaced around a square , players have to first connect them in ascending order,e.g."1,2,3,4", then in descending order, e.g."1,2,3,4,3,2,1", and so on.

+Each integer is represented by a dot and each dot must be used once.
+Consecutive intergers cannot be from the same side.

 ## How to play

 ### Mode:
+There are 2 modes avaiable for the players to choose.

 ### Board:
 `Process : 1 2 34321234321234`  the colored and separated number indicates the next number that the player should connect to.